 It’s everyone’s favorite time of year, planning season!
 For some of you this might strike fear in your heart because you know what that means: endless meetings, huge spreadsheets, and overall frustration with the planning process.
 It’s been my experience that frustration with a higher education institution’s plan— whether that be a strategic plan, facilities plan, fundraising plan, operational plan, etc.– derives from an overall lack of implementation.
 There’s nothing more defeating then agreeing to a plan for the start of an academic year, only to look back 12 months later to see that most of it didn’t get done.
 Well, I’m here today to bring you tidings of great joy.
 This blog post is dedicated to providing higher education professionals with practical tips and tricks to ensure your strategic plan actually gets done.

 I had the pleasure of reading an e-book titled “A Practical Guide to Strategic Planning in Higher Education” by Karen E. Hinton where she dives into the topic of implementation extensively.
 Karen wrote, “Implementation of a plan becomes a critical exercise in coordination because the institution is a network of divisions and departments that operate as silos and independent actors.
 A planning process must be successful in taking a strategic view of the organization and weighing the relative demands for resources against the vision of the institution.”

 I’ve been exposed to a variety of different verticals during my time at AchieveIt and I can honestly say that Karen is spot on.
-It’s very rare to industries outside of higher education operating in such a siloed way to the point where little gets done.
+It’s very rare to industries outside of higher education to operate in such a siloed way to the point where little gets done.
 The only way to overcome this issue is to get strategic planning buy-in from the top.
 You need to have your college/university President, Chancellor or Provost publicly state that the implementation plan is a priority and that it’ll be reviewed in a public way at least once a quarter.